Italian Neo-realism and The Bicycle Thieves

 The film has gone on to influence many modern-day film-makers, most notably Martin Scorsese, when he came to make his first films in the 1970s like Mean Streets (1972) and Taxi Driver (1976).
 This film-making style opened up a fresh approach to cinematic techniques used to recreate an authentic and visceral experience for the audience.
 It also fuelled the debate on how real an artform can truly be as a representation of life.

-Did you enjoy this retrospective review?
+Did you enjoy this review of Bicycle Thieves?

 You can read more of our film reviews here.